developedbymarc/Space-Apps-Challenges--Will-It-Rain-On-My-Parade/README.md

 ### Weaknesses:

 The model relies solely on historical data, limiting its responsiveness to real-time or rapidly changing weather phenomena.
 The discretization, while user-friendly, reduces granularity, potentially oversimplifying subtle variations.
 Bayesian Network inference can fail when a location or day combination isn’t present in the training data, leading to gaps in predictions.
-The AI summary relies on an external API key, which may be unavailable for all users.

 ### Limitations: